 It takes a brave injured party to reach out to the person on the other side of a negative, life-altering experience, and the other day “Val” did just that when she messaged me though my LinkedIn account.
 Apparently she had been involved in another accident and several other near misses and was speaking out in the media about her experiences delivering “share the road” messages.
 She wanted to let me know that she had given her account of our accident and had characterized me as “lacking attention” that afternoon.
 She offered me a chance to give my side.
 For this I was thankful and began at once to type.

 I started by telling Val that the accident impacted my life greatly.
-I completely stopped driving for more than three years (and where I live there is no reasonable public transportation by the way) and that I don’t really drive to this day but once in a blue moon.
+I completely stopped driving for more than three years and that I don’t really drive to this day but once in a blue moon.
 I explained my childhood trauma whereby I was hit by a car while straddling my bike as I waited on the side of the road for a car to pass.
 My injuries, I wrote, were serious as most of the bones in my face were fractured; my left eye forever dark…blinded.
 Despite the numerous surgeries that followed, I advised that I never felt anything bad toward the driver– an elderly man who was likely blinded by the setting sun that evening in 1969.

 My encounter with Val in 2011 was a replay of what had happened to me– a tragic addition to the accident tape of flashbacks that had been playing in my head since I was five.
 Finally, I explained my side of things, which was the reason for her writing me.
 I told her I had been paying attention when I pulled out onto the highway.
 I had done all my half-blind person extended head checks which required me to twist my head much further than a full-sighted person and double make sure.
 Quite simply, there was too much going on with the traffic and I did not see her sleek silhouette coming up the shoulder.
 Thanking her for reaching out, I wished her the best.